gracefullight/gracefullight.github.io/blog/2025/10/12/introduction-to-ai-010.md

 - the process of resoning from specific observations to borader generalizations and theories.
 - also described as a method where one's experiences and observations are synthesized to cmoe up with a general truth.
 - premises and then conclusion

+## Inference

+- steps in reasoning
+- moves from premises to logical consequences
+- In AI Context, inference is to derive new logical sentences (as the conclusion) from existing logical sentences (as premises).
+- researchers develop automated inference systems to emulate human inference.